Unified application delivery

 Step forward AppsAnywhere…

-We recognise that no single method of app delivery is the best, or at least, no deployment tool can deliver any app to any device on its own, in a way that doesn’t involve six-figure IT investment.
+We recognize that no single method of app delivery is the best, or at least, no deployment tool can deliver any app to any device on its own, in a way that doesn’t involve six-figure IT investment.
 By integrating with leading software delivery tools, AppsAnywhere aggregates the multiple technologies an organization might use to get apps to users, and presents them all side-by-side in one access portal.
 This means IT can satisfy all use cases and meet all employees’ demands, with a consumer-simple user experience: an app store!

 With more and more organizations needing to use several technologies to deploy their apps, ‘User Access Portal Sprawl’ is becoming a headache for IT.
 With AppsAnywhere, users only need to go to one location [portal] to get all their apps, and thanks to Smart Prioritization, AppsAnywhere automatically chooses the best delivery technology based on the user’s circumstances (including location, device, and OS).